Finding Theme Communities from Database Networks: Experiments

-\nop{For each non-seed vertex $v_j$, we generate the transaction database $\mathbf{d}_j$ by sampling transactions from the databases of the neighbouring vertices of $v_j$. to generate a transaction $t$ in the transaction database $\mathbf{d}_j$, we first sample a transaction $t'$ from the transaction databases of the neighbouring vertices of $v_j$, then obtain $t$ by changing each item in $t'$ into another item in $S$ with probability $0.1$. we use a \emph{sample-and-change} method to make sure that the transaction databases of neighbouring vertices share some common patterns.
+\nop{For each non-seed vertex $v_j$, we generate the vertex database $\mathbf{b}_j$ by sampling transactions from the databases of the neighbouring vertices of $v_j$. to generate a transaction $t$ in the vertex database $\mathbf{b}_j$, we first sample a transaction $t'$ from the vertex databases of the neighbouring vertices of $v_j$, then obtain $t$ by changing each item in $t'$ into another item in $S$ with probability $0.1$. we use a \emph{sample-and-change} method to make sure that the vertex databases of neighbouring vertices share some common patterns.
 Specifically, }

-The statistics of all datasets are given in Table~\ref{Table:dss}.
+The statistics of all data sets are given in Table~\ref{Table:dss}.